+Make this cornstarch dough recipe for handmade Christmas ornaments.
 Remember using salt dough as a kid?
 Think of these cornstarch dough Christmas ornaments the grown up version of DIY home-made dough.
 I say grown up because it’s more versatile.
-It doesn’t stick to your fingers and has a smoother finish You can even sand it to soften edges.

 Geez, I can’t believe Thanksgiving has come and gone already.
 I took some time off from the North House and went home for a wonderful week of family time.
 We had a few hours to spare when the kids were getting ready to go to the airport to go home.
 My solution to keep things fun until the end?
 A DIY project of course!
 We made cornstarch dough Christmas ornaments together.
 We also made a batch of salt dough for ornaments too.
 Basically because I wanted to see which was easier to work with.